 Click "Bible Study" link to "How to Read the Bible as a Catholic" handouts and slides.

 The Kennedy Lecture is an annual event that is the gift of Thomas and Richard Kennedy, in memory of their parents, Keith and Joan Kennedy.
 This series aims to challenge us and to stimulate thinking by engaging prominent persons in the field of religion and ethics.
-The 2020 Kennedy Lecture will feature Thomas Massaro, S.J.,a Professor of Moral Theology at Fordham University.
-The topic will center on the environment and Pope Francis' Care for Our Common Home initiative.
+The Kennedy Lecture January 25th featured Thomas Massaro, S.J.,a Professor of Moral Theology at Fordham University speaking on Pope Francis' call to an integral ecology and a creation-centered spirituality.